 The Mustard Seed Migration Grant program is designed to encourage United Methodists to engage in ministry to migrants in their midst.
-UMCOR will award grants of $2,000 USD to up to 100 United Methodist local churches to engage in new, one-time community-based service projects and ministries focused on migrants and refugees.
+UMCOR will award grants of $2,000 USD to up to 100 United Methodist local churches in the U.S. to engage in new, one-time community-based service projects and ministries focused on migrants and refugees.

 Global Migration and Refugees